-So I asked myself (and others like me who are married a second time) how a second marriage changes one.
+So I asked myself (and others like me who are married a second time) why second marriages are better.
 Most of the answers, I was surprised to find, were very similar.

 Before a second marriage most people conquered what they considered their biggest flaw – usually the one that resulted in their first marriage breaking up.
 Infidelity, addiction or even just being too quick to judge (the last one breaks up more marriages then you’d expect.)